-The group project, which have both proposal and report components, requires students to work in teams of 5 to 7.
+The group assignment requires students to work in teams of 5-6 people.
 Learning to work together in teams is a crucial transferrable skill you will use not only in your coursework, but also in your future careers.
 Support is available if you encounter common teamwork challenges such as: